Counselor Education and Supervision - Ph.D.

 Graduates of this program will be able to:

-- theory and methods relevant to counselor education
+- Demonstrate knowledge of theories and methods relevant to counselor education.

-- pedagogy relevant to current social and cultural issues including social change theory and advocacy action planning
+- Demonstrate knowledge of pedagogy relevant to current social and cultural issues, including social change theory and advocacy action planning.

 - Demonstrate design and implementation of quantitative and qualitative research and methodology.

-- Demonstrate a specific focus on the knowledge and skill/practice in the following areas, which is an integral part of the CES doctoral program: Counselor supervision, teaching/pedagogy of counselor education, research/scholarship, advanced counseling theory and techniques, leadership and advocacy and professional identity as a counselor.
+- Demonstrate a specific focus on the knowledge and skill/practice in the following areas: counselor supervision, teaching/pedagogy of counselor education, research/scholarship, advanced counseling theory and techniques, leadership and advocacy and professional identity as a counselor.

 |CES 78538||ADVANCED MULTICULTURAL COUNSELING||3|